Skip to content

 While every effort is made to support your capstone interest, guidance is not available for all possible projects.
 Therefore, revisions or a change of capstone topic may be necessary before it is approved.
 As in all traditional journalism, projects must take a fair and balanced view by bringing in differing points of view.
 Projects should not be one-sided or take an advocacy stance.

 A capstone director is a journalism instructor or professional in the field who has expertise relevant to your capstone topic.
 The final decision about who will serve as director is made by the Journalism program office; however, you are welcome to request a particular instructor.
-However, we ask that you not contact an instructor directly prior to capstone approval.
+We ask that you not contact an instructor directly prior to capstone approval.

 You are expected to work independently on your project with support and direction from the director.
 The capstone director will meet with you several times over the semester to answer questions, discuss your progress, read drafts, and offer feedback.
 The director also grades the final project.